tim0git/terraform-aws-gameday-template/README.md

 You can create this with `make dynamodb`

 This isn't a fully optimised dynamodb with local secondary indexes ect.
-But for game day it's will be more than quick enough should you need a non sql database.
+But for game day it will be more than quick enough should you need a non sql database.
 IF you end up with a read heavy dynamodb consider using DAX. ;-).

 All databases are encrypted and have automated backup / maintenance.
 We haven't added cross region replication as for the rds databases that would require a customer managed kms key.